 One of the biggest worries that potential swimming pool owners have is how much use they will get out of it.
 It’s a significant sacrifice in terms of cost and garden space so you’ll need to be sure that you’ll be enjoying it to the max.

-Of course, if you’re building an indoor pool, it’s not an issue, but for outside pools – which form the overwhelming majority – you will also be governed by the seasons.
+Of course, if you’re building an indoor pool, weather is not an issue, but for outside pools – which form the overwhelming majority – you will also be governed by the seasons.
 “Outdoor pools are mainly used from late March until the end of September, but we have customers who swim all year round, especially those that heat their pool up for a Christmas dip, with the steam rising up,” says Alex Kemsley from Compass Pools.

-Largely, your ability to use it depends on your willingness to heat it — but unless you’re investing significantly in an energy-efficient system (perhaps linked to a ground source heat pump) or are willing to spend a fortune on heating it conventionally, you will have to accept that it is going to be lying dormant for at least half of the year.
+Largely, your ability to use it depends on your willingness to heat it — but unless you’re investing significantly in an energy-efficient system or are willing to spend a fortune on heating it conventionally, you will have to accept that it is going to be lying dormant for at least half of the year.

 What Size Should my Swimming Pool Be?

 Swimming pools come in a variety of sizes and the temptation is to try and economise on size to minimise costs.
 The smallest is usually 6 x 3m but as that requires little more than a handful of strokes to tick off a length, you might find it a little frustrating.
 At this size, most customers install a swim jet or counter current to allow their pool to be turned into an 'endless pool' — sort of like a treadmill for swimming pool.

 The standard is actually 11 x 4m (x 1.5m deep), with most companies offering a larger size off-the-shelf (although most will create bespoke sizes if you insist).
 This size gives a nice balance of usability and running costs, as the bigger the pool the more water to heat.
 You will, of course, need extra space around the pool of about 2m — plus associated space for a plant and filtration kit.